 How Can I Tell if My Chickens Have Mites?

 Chicken Mites are also known as red, gray, and roost mites.
 They can live in the human home.
 They can also lead to anemia, causing pale wattle and combs.
 Sometimes chickens will refuse to lay in nesting boxes infested with mites.
 They easily kill young chickens and broody hens.
 As they are nocturnal, you will not find them on your chickens during the day.
 Instead, during daylight hours, they hide in the nooks and crannies of your coop.
 Once laid, they grow to adulthood by day 10.
 They can live in a vacant chicken coop for up to 5 months.
 They can survive that long without a host.
 So what can you do?
-First, it is important to assess your flock for mites once a week in the summertime.
-Hot weather helps mites proliferate.
+First, it is important to assess your flock once a week in the summertime.
+Hot weather helps mites on chickens proliferate.
 I found this handy mite reference below.
 This test should be done for each chicken in your flock.
 While holding your bird, blow on the feathers to reveal the skin and count how many mites you see.
 This will give you an idea of your infestation level.
 Here is a detailed post on how to check for mites and what they look like.

 5 mites counted = possible infestation per chicken 100 to 300 mites